Manage report acceleration

 The Details section provides a set of metrics about the summary.

 Summarization Load and Access Count are mirrored from the main Report Acceleration Summaries page.
 See the subtopic "Use the Report Acceleration Summaries page," above, for more information.

 Size on Disk shows you how much space the summary takes up in terms of storage.
 You can use this metric along with the Summarization Load and Access Count to determine which summaries ought to be deleted.

-Note: If the Size value stays at 0.00MB it means that the Splunk platform is not currently generating this summary because the reports associated with it either don't have enough events.
+Note: If the Size value stays at 0.00MB it means that Splunk software is not currently generating this summary because the reports associated with it either don't have enough events.
 At least 100k hot bucket events are required.
 It is also possible that the projected summary size is over 10% of the bucket that the report is associated with.
-The Splunk platform periodically checks this report and automatically creates a summary for it when it meets the criteria for summary creation.
+Splunk software periodically checks this report and automatically creates a summary when the report meets the criteria for summary creation.

 Summary range is the range of time spanned by the summary, always relative to the present moment.
 You set this up when you define the report that populates the summary.
 For more information, see the subtopic "Set report acceleration summary time ranges," above.